elmurod1202/TextClassification/README.md

 This repository contains the code and dataset used for text classification analysis for the Uzbek language.
 The dataset consists of 512,750 news articles collected from 9 Uzbek news websites and press portals, covering various categories such as politics, sports, entertainment, technology, and others.
 All text is in Latin script.

 ## Dataset
-The dataset is available for download on Zenodo.
 The dataset files can be accessed and downloaded from https://doi.org/10.5281/zenodo.7677431

 ## Code
 The code for text classification analysis is provided in this repository.
 We used Python programming and scikit-learn libraries for preprocessing and classifying the texts.